 The Kenmore unit features a nice control panel.
 Its LED display is of good quality and clear as day.
 The only concern is that it does not display ambient humidity or temperature.

 Only the set humidity level is displayed.
 Also, no check filter light illuminates to alert you when to replace or clean the air filter, so you could keep guessing when to do the unit’s maintenance.

 Fan speeds are easy enough to select.
 Other settings, however, are more difficult to understand.
 For instance, setting the humidity manually will have to press the “Settings” button until “Humidity” illuminates.

 You will then press the up and down arrow buttons to set the humidity level.
 Labeling a function that allows you to set the humidity manually as “Humidity” is somewhat ambiguous.

 The KM70 features a bottom slide-out filter that is fairly standard for its size.
 And while other dehumidifiers have more easily accessible filters, with the KM70, you will not be removing or replacing the air filter so often, so air filter removal works just fine.

-The included manual of the dehumidifier is obvious and on point with lots of troubleshooting solutions.
+The included dehumidifier manual is obvious and on point, with many troubleshooting solutions.
 It also contains good diagrams that describe maintenance, care, and the general operation of the KM70 dehumidifier.

-At approx. $300 price tag, the KM70 is definitely a very expensive dehumidifier that you might think twice about buying it.
-Compared to other dehumidifiers of the same class, there is nothing about the KM70, which justifies its high price.
+The KM70 is an expensive dehumidifier that you might think twice about buying it.
+Compared to other dehumidifiers of the same class, there is nothing about the KM70 that justifies its high price.

 Other than some unique features like the “Cycle Timer,” its features are mostly standard.
 Plus, it performs poorly in terms of moisture removal, which, in its essence, is a dehumidifier’s job.
 We can’t recommend this dehumidifier for even the Kenmore brand loyalist.